Spokane’s Best Neighborhoods –

 Being an established South Hill neighborhood, Lincoln Park-Altamont represents well in the street tree department.

-Walkability is fantastic in LP/A so long as you’re not expecting to walk to any commercial amenities.
+Walkability is fantastic in Lincoln Park-Altamont so long as you’re not expecting to walk to any commercial amenities.

 Lincoln Park-Altamont is not a mixed use neighborhood in the classic smart growth sense, and that’s okay because it does everything else so well.
 Consideration of adding formal front doors is an expense the neighborhood may consider rallying around.